 - Average/ median overall survival for PD-L1 positive patients was 15 months while 1-year survival rate was 53%

-IMpower133 study – patients with extensive-stage small-cell lung cancer (SCLC)
+IMpower133 study – first-line treatment for patients with extensive-stage small-cell lung cancer (SCLC)

 - 201 patients the atezolizumab plus etoposide/carboplatin group

 - 202 patients to the chemotherapy (etoposide/ carboplatin) group

 Median overall survival (OS) was 12.3 months in the atezolizumab group and 10.3 months in the chemotherapy alone group.